eyeonus/Trade-Dangerous/README.txt

 TD also takes a "--insurance" option which tells it to put some money aside for insurance payments.
-This lets you put the actual amount of credits you have without having to remember to subtract your insurance each time:
+This lets you put the actual amount of credits you have without having to remember to subtract your insurance each time.

-Lets say we want to do a half dozen runs and keep 4000 credits aside so that we don't get totally wiped out by a crash along the way:

-    C:\TradeDangerous\> trade.py --ship hauler --from Chango --insurance 4000 --hops 6 --credits 20000

-Lastly, if you are working a long, complicated route, try the "--checklist" argument which also honors the --detail argument.

 ==============================================================================
 == Command Line Options:
 ==============================================================================

+trade.py is a front-end to several tools - a trade run calculator, a tool for updating prices at a given station, and more to come.

+You can type "trade.py -h" for basic usage, or for help on a specific sub- command, you can use "trade.py command -h" for example

+  trade.py run -h

+will show you how to use the 'run' sub-command.

+Sub Commands:
+  trade.py run ...
+    Calculates a trade run.

+  trade.py update ...
+    Provides an interface for updating the prices at a station.

+RUN sub-command:

+  This command provides the primary trade run calculator functionality (it provides the functionality of the older TradeDangerous versions prior to 3.1)

    Route options:
      --from <station or system>
        Lets you specify the starting station
        e.g.
          --from Dahan
          --from Gateway

      --to <station or system>
        Lets you specify the final destination
        e.g.
          --to Beagle2
          --to Aulin

      --via <station or system>
        Lets you specify a station that must be between the second and final hop.
        Requires that hops be at least 2. e.g.
          --via Enterprise
          --via Chango

      --unique
      --uni
        Only show routes which do not visit any station twice

      --hops N
        DEFAULT: 2
        Maximum number of hops (number of cargo pickups) e.g.
          --hops 8

      --jumps-per N
      --jum N
        DEFAULT: 2
        Limit the number of systems jumped to between each station e.g.
          -jumps-per 5

      --ly-per N.NN
      --ly N.NN
        DEFAULT: based on --ship
        Maximum distance your ship can jump between systems at full capacity.
        NOTE: You can increase your range by selling your weapons. e.g.
          --ly-per 19.1
          --ly-per 3

    Ship/Trade options:
      --capacity N
      --cap N
        DEFAULT: based on --ship
        Maximum items you can carry on each hop.

      --credits N
      --cr N
        How many credits to start with
        e.g.
          --credits 20000

      --insurance N   DEFAULT: 0
      --ins N
        How many credits to hold back for insurance purposes e.g.
          --insurance 1000
          --ins 5000

      --limit N   DEFAULT: 0
        If set, limits the maximum number of units of any cargo item you will buy on any trade hop, incase you want to hedge your bets or be a good economy citizen. e.g.
          --capacity 16 --limit 8

      --avoid ITEM/SYSTEM/STATION
+     --avoid AVOID,AVOID,...,AVOID
      --av ITEM/SYSTEM/STATION
+     --av AVOID,AVOID,...,AVOID
        Excludes the item/system/station matching the name from the database e.g.
          --avoid Gold
          --avoid Aulin
          --avoid Enterprise
          --avoid prise
+         --av gold,aulin,enterprise,anderson

      --margin N.NN   DEFAULT: 0.01
        At the end of each hop, reduce the profit by this much (0.02 = 2%), to allow a margin of error in the accuracy of prices. e.g.
          --margin 0      (no margin)
          --margin 0.01   (1% margin)

    Other options:
      --routes N   DEFAULT: 1
        Shows the top N routes;

      --checklist
      --check
        Walks you through the purchases, sales and jumps of your route.
        Note: More verbose when used with --detail

      --x52-pro
      --x52
        OMFG Output the current step of the checklist on your X52 Pro MFD.
        Is that some sweetness or what?

      --detail
      -v
        Increases the amount of detail given when showing routes or running the checklist system.
 Each use increases the detail, i.e. "-v -v" will give you more detail than just "-v".
+Short version stacks, e.g.
+       "-v -v -v" is the same as "-vvv"

      --debug
+     -w
        Gives some additional information on what TD is doing while running, each use increases the verbosity: i.e. --debug --debug is more verbose.
+       Short version is stackable, e.g. "-w -w -w" or "-www"

+UPDATE sub-command:

+  For maintenance on your local prices database.
+The default is to walk you through a list of all the prices known for the station.
+You can either hit enter or type the correction.

+  Alternatively, if you specify one of the editing switches, it will put the prices for a given station into a text file and let you edit it with your favorite editor.

+  trade.py update [--editor <executable> | --sublime | --notepad] station

+    --editor <executable name or path>
+      e.g. --editor "C:\Program Files\WibbleEdit\WibbleEdit.exe"
+      Saves the prices in a human-readable format and loads that into an editor.
+Make changes and save to update the database.

+    --sublime
+    --subl
+      Like "--editor" but finds and uses the Sublime Text 3 editor.
+      You can use "--editor" to tell it exactly where the editor is located if it fails to find it.

+    --notepad
+    --note
+      Like "--editor" but uses notepad as the editor.

+  Examples:
+    trade.py update "aulin enterprise" --notepad
+    trade.py update chango --subl
+    trade.py update anderson --editor "C:\Program Files\Microsoft Office\WordPad.exe"
+    trade.py update wcm

 ==============================================================================
 == How can I add or update the data?
 ==============================================================================

-For pricing changes, take a look at data/TradeDangerous.prices.
-This rebuilds the entire database, a future version will allow you to update prices for specific stations or items and be able to tell you how recent a price value is (and use that information for adjusting how confident TD is about a calculation).
+You can either edit the "data/TradeDangerous.prices" file or you can use the "update" sub-command.

 ==============================================================================
 == That's nice, but I'm a programmer and I want to ...